microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 then reconcile it with interim changes (see [Undo Semantics](#Undo-Semantics)), and finally derive the Delta from that.

-### Restoration Data
+### Repair Data

-At some point in that process we may need to recover information about the state of the document before the change that we wish to undo.
+At some point in this process
+we may need to recover information about the state of the document before the change that we wish to undo.
 This is necessary because changes are often destructive:

 * Setting the value on a node loses information about the prior value of that node.
 * Deleting a subtree loses information about the contents of that subtree.

-Such data cannot be derived from the sole original changeset to be undone.
+Such data cannot be derived solely from the original changeset to be undone.
 We refer to the information that is needed in addition the original changeset as "repair data".

 Some DDSes address the need for repair data by including it in all changesets:

 * Each set-value operation carries with it the value being overwritten.
 * Each delete operation carries with it the contents of the subtrees being deleted.

 A client that needs to produce an inverse change would therefore use that additional information in the changeset in order to produce its inverse.

-This scheme is unfortunately not directly applicable to SharedTree: a move operation that is concurrent with (and sequenced prior to) a delete operation may move a subtree under the deleted subtree.
+This scheme is unfortunately not directly applicable to SharedTree.
+A move operation that is concurrent with (and sequenced prior to) a delete operation may move a subtree under the deleted subtree.
 The repair data included in the delete operation would not contain that subtree.
-In order for a client to produce an concrete inverse change, it would need to know the contents of the subtree that was moved.
+In order for a client to produce a concrete inverse change, it would need to know the contents of the subtree that was moved.
 This could be resolved by including the contents of moved subtrees in all move operations, but doing so would make moves prohibitively expensive.
 Even without move operations (which some applications may be happy not to use), this scheme still bloats normal (i.e., non-inverse) operations with repair data that may never be used.
-This bloat has a negative impact on the size of the document change history as well as the performance of the broadcast system (increasing latency and server costs).
+This bloat has a negative impact on the size of the document change history as well as the performance of the service as whole (increasing latency and server costs).

 The most trivial way to ensure we can recover this information is to keep past revisions of the document available so long as they lie within the undo window.
 Even with the use of persistent data structures, this could be a lot of data.
 Moreover, since we will only need to recover whatever information we cannot derive from the original change, it seems wasteful to include other data.

 We could keep some arbitrary amount of repair data on clients locally, but resort to requesting it from a document state history service in cases where it isn't.
 This would however make the obtention of this data asynchronous.

-Restoration data is available to peers when all the changes that last contributed state to the portions of the document being deleted or overwritten by a change that is being undone are still within the collaboration window.
+Note that repair data is available to all clients when all the changes that last contributed state to the portions of the document being deleted or overwritten by a change that is being undone are still within the collaboration window.
 This is likely to be rare in practice because collaboration windows tend to be much shorter